 Depending on the type of computer you are working on, how the PC's access panel is attached will vary, so the instructions in this task may not be quite the same for your PC.
 The memory slots can be located on different areas of the motherboard on different computers, so you will have to take a moment to locate them.
 Some RAM slots can be difficult to reach, making your task a bit harder.
 The occasional scraped knuckle is to be expected when working inside a PC.
-Finally, this example uses a computer running Windows XP Professional.
+This example uses a computer running Windows XP Professional.
 If you are using a different operating system, the steps you use to test and verify that RAM has been added may not be identical to the steps in this task.
+When selecting the type of RAM, make sure that you use the correct memory frequency as well as the desired amount of RAM.
+Also, some motherboards care which memory slots you place the first and second sticks of RAM into, so you may have to switch sticks between slots in order to have the computer recognize all of the RAM installed.

-In this task, you will learn how to determine which type of memory is correct for a particular PC, open the PC and install an additional stick of RAM on the motherboard, close the PC, and verify that the additional RAM is detected and being used by the computer.
+In this task, you will learn how to determine which type of memory is correct for a particular PC, open the PC, and install an additional stick of RAM on the motherboard, close the PC, and verify that the additional RAM is detected and being used by the computer.
 Part of locating the right type of RAM involves visiting the website of a commercial memory vendor.
 It will not be necessary to purchase RAM from this vendor; you will simply visit this site to find the type of RAM your computer uses.

-You should need only a single screwdriver to complete this task, although some newer PCs come with a latch system that lets you open the panel without any tools at all.
+You should need only a single screwdriver to complete this task, although some PCs come with a latch system that lets you open the panel without any tools at all.